robertdavidgraham/hunter-dkim/README.md

 ### So the Email is real, but the account could be fake.
 It's only somebody **claiming** to be Pozharskyi."

 Yup, that's possible.
-It seems his official address was `vadym.pozharskyi@burisma.com`.
+It seems his official address was `vadym.pozharskyi@burisma.com`, not the `v.pozharskyi.ukraine@gmail.com` address seen in this email.

-But note that it's somebody who would've been pretending to be Pozharskyi back in 2014.
-Because DKIM validates the `Date:` field, we know it wasn't somebody pretending right now in order to create fake news against the Bidens.

-However, this email address can be seen in other sources tied to the real Pozharskyi.
+DKIM only proves that was the real `From:` address.
+It doesn't prove who actually owned the account.
+Indeed, even if it was his account, a staffer could've sent it on his behalf.

+So we can't authentic it was this person.

+What we can verify, however, is that if somebody created a GMail account to impersonate Pozharskyi back in 2014, it was some trickery they were up to then, but not now.
+It would have to be some really long-ranged plan whereby they send fake emails to his  account on the hopes that somebody in the future his emails could leak or get hacked.
+Frankly, if that was their plan, they should've sent more incriminating emails (this one isn't that incriminating).

+But, there are other sources that sorta validate that he used this address.
 For example, there's [this document](https://www.hsgac.senate.gov/imo/media/doc/2020-08-31-Painter%20Interview%20with%20Exhibits.pdf) from a Senate investigation showing him using that GMail address last year.